Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Numerical Performance

-In the application of FEC to MBM, it is beneficial to consider coding schemes that operate on MBM symbols.
-Class of Group codes with alphabet size $M$ would be a natural choice.
-Reference~\cite{forney1} proves that in searching for good group codes, one can limit the search to those formed over elementary abelian groups.
-Maximum Distance Separable (MDS) codes, including Reed-Solomon codes, are a subclass of such group codes for which the minimum distance $d_{\min}$ has the maximum possible value satisfying the Singleton bound.
-As a result, a natural choice in the application of FEC to MBM would be the class of Reed-Solomon codes with alphabet size $M$ and block length $M-1$.
-Reed-Solomon codes used in this article are obtained by puncturing such a larger code.
-Using such a Reed-Solomon code of block size $L$ and dimension $D$ with minimum distance $d_{\min}$ results in an error correction capability of $t = \left \lfloor {\frac{d_{min}-1}{2}} \right \rfloor$.
+The application of FEC to MBM can be materialized using simple code structures operating on symbols (rather than bits).
+For MBM with $\log_2 M$ RF mirrors, the class of Group codes with alphabet size $M$ would be a natural choice.
+Reference~\cite{forney1} proves that in searching for good group codes, one can limit the search to those formed over elementary Abelian groups.
+Maximum distance separable (MDS) codes, including RS codes, are a subclass of such group codes for which the minimum distance $D$ has the maximum possible value satisfying the Singleton bound.
+Reed-Solomon codes with alphabet size $M$ and block length $M-1$ are well-known codes fulfilling MDS property.

-Figure \ref{reed_solomon} shows the performance in the application of Reed-Solomon codes with symbols corresponding to MBM constellation points.
-Figure \ref{ser_vs_fer} shows the FER vs. SER performance of such Reed-Solomon codes.

-Appendix A shows that by applying such a coding scheme in conjunction with hard decision decoding, the slope of the error rate vs. $S\!N\!R$ will asymptotically increase by a factor of $t+1$.
-Consequently, application of FEC will realize an effect similar to ``diversity over time" with a diversity order determined by $t+1$.
+An RS code of block size $N_c$ and dimension $K_c$ with minimum distance $D$, using a hard-decision decoder, can correct up to $t = \left \lfloor {(D-1)/{2}} \right \rfloor$ symbols in errors.
+Fig. \ref{reed_solomon} shows the simulated performance of the hard-decision decoder where each symbol of the RS code (i.e., Galois field elements) are mapped to LMBM constituent vectors.
+Fig. \ref{fig:BEP_coded} shows the block error probability performance of coded LMBM.
+Note the increase in the slope of error probability as the minimum distance $D$ (or equivalently error correction capability $t$) is increased.